winitzki/scall/tutorial/programming_dhall.md

 Here `G` must be a covariant type constructor and `p` must a fixed type (not depending on `r`).

 The Yoneda identities can be proved by assuming suitable naturality laws.
-See the Appendix for more details.
+See   Appendix "Naturality and parametricity" for more details.

 For now, we will use the type equivalence `(p → r) → r ≅ p` to derive Church-like encodings for unit types, for the void type, as well as for product and co-product types.